-Best Technology offers the latest phosphating equipment lines for metal part or weldments used in various applications including powder coating phosphate wash pre-treatment.
+Best Technology offers the latest phosphating equipment lines for metal part or weldments used in various applications, including powder coating phosphate wash pre-treatment.

-What is phosphating and why phosphate parts?
+What is the phosphating process and why phosphate parts?

-Phosphating or conversion coating is a manufacturing process in which an acidic bath solution reacts with the metal part or weldment and combines with or causes a conversion of the metal part along which is uniform and inert to the environment.
-Such conversion coating combinations include zinc phosphate, iron phosphate, chromate, or manganese phosphate.
+Phosphating or phosphate conversion coating is a manufacturing process in which an acidic bath solution reacts with the metal part or weldment.
+It combines with or causes a chemical conversion that transforms the surface of the metal part into a protective layer, which is uniform and inert to the environment.
+Phosphate coating combinations include zinc phosphate, iron phosphate, chromate, or manganese phosphate.

-The most common use for phosphating is pretreament of parts before they enter a powder coating system.
+The most common use for phosphating is pretreatment of parts before they enter a powder coating system.
 Powder coat paint is a dry finishing process that uses finely ground particles of color which are electrostatically charged and sprayed onto electrically opposite charged or grounded parts.
 Naturally opposite charges attract, so the charged powder particles adhere to the part.
-The parts are typically placed in a curing oven to melt the powder into a uniform colored layer.
+The parts are typically placed in a curing oven to melt the powder into a uniform color layer.

-Wash and Phosphate Lines
+Wash and Phosphating Lines

 The most important stage of powder coating phosphate wash is properly preparing the parts by cleaning residues left from prior processes like welding, grinding, and drawing residues such as machining oils, grease, dust, and rust and then iron phosphate coating.
 This is commonly achieved in a multistage alkaline cleaning, rinsing, phosphating, and rinsing immersion tanks or spraying system.
 Iron phosphate can sometimes combine washing/cleaning with phosphating depending on initial part cleanliness.

-Larger Scale Phosphate Coating and Plating Line
+Large Scale Phosphate Coating and Plating Line

-Phosphate Process Controls
+Phosphating Process Controls

 Controlling the phosphating process is essential to achieving consistent coatings which ultimately result in a stable powder coating process.
 The most important process controls in phosphate conversion coating are:

-- Time – the longer the contact time the more time to chemically react, the process must be long enough to allow the chemistry to form a uniform coating
+- Time – The longer the contact time, the more time to chemically react.
+The process must be long enough to allow the chemistry to form a uniform coating.

-- Temperature – chemistries typically become more aggressive at elevated temperatures
+- Temperature – Chemistries typically become more aggressive at elevated temperatures.

-Types of Phosphate Lines
+Types of Phosphating Lines

-Unlike iron phosphate, zinc phosphate cannot clean and coat at the same time: therefore, a four stage- wash, rinse, zinc phosphate, rinse is a common setup.
+Unlike iron phosphate, zinc phosphate cannot clean and coat at the same time; therefore, a four-stage wash, rinse, zinc phosphate, rinse is a common setup.
 While zinc phosphating provides improved coating adhesion properties, better coating in tight areas and better corrosion resistance, the process has higher operating costs, uses heavy metals, and can produce considerable sludge, none of which are environmentally friendly for disposal purposes.
 Zinc phosphate is typically used on galvanized steel materials.

 Chromium phosphate is most commonly used for aluminum alloy based parts.
 While this process is effective, like zinc phosphate, it uses heavy metals which need to be recovered for environmentally friendly disposal.